 Children's Hospital Los Angeles is a non-profit, private pediatric hospital under the leadership of a volunteer Board of Directors and Foundation Board of Trustees, consisting of community leaders and physicians.

 Education is a cornerstone of the mission of CHLA.
 We are one of the country’s premier teaching hospitals.
-In addition to being the pediatric training center for medical students at the Keck School of Medicine of the University of Southern California since 1932, we are the founding hospital of the Versant RN Residency in Pediatrics as well as home to a vast array of internships, residencies and fellowship programs to support the training of tomorrow's caregivers.
+In addition to being the pediatric training center for medical students at the Keck School of Medicine of USC since 1932, we are the founding hospital of the Versant RN Residency in Pediatrics as well as home to a vast array of internships, residencies and fellowship programs to support the training of tomorrow's caregivers.

 Paul S. Viviano